ZhenbangYou/SysY-Front-End/README.md

 Besides, the following fields should be added to the **variable record**:
   - a boolean field specifying whether being an array.
   - a *deque* field holding the values of elements for constant arrays.
-  - two pointers to variable records to accomodate an array access (as an array access can appear as a left value in the left hand side of an assignment, a **variable record** ought to be able to represent an array access which involves another two **variable records**).
+  - two pointers to variable records to accommodate an array access (as an array access can appear as a left value in the left-hand side of an assignment, a **variable record** ought to be able to represent an array access which involves another two **variable records**).
-  - a boolean field specifying whether being an array access can be added **for convinience**, which is **not mandatory**.
+  - a boolean field specifying whether being an array access can be added **for convenience**, which is **not mandatory**.

 Thus two new methods are needed to add new **variable record**, one for arrays and the other for array accesses.